 4. Insurance Coverage

-Another consideration to be made that often reveals the full time investigators from the part timers (and most likely less experienced) or shady operators is by looking at the insurance that the investigator/agency carries.
-Galvic Investigative Services holds the requisite insurances required to protect ourselves and our clients from potential litigation.
-Feel free to request a copy of our Certifcate of Currencey.
+Another consideration to be made that often reveals the full time professional investigators from the less experienced or shady operators is by looking at the insurance that the investigator/agency carries and the Business Structure they operate under.
+Many will operate as a Sole Trader to avoid having to take out compulsory Work Cover Insurance for their investigators.
+Galvic Investigative Services holds all the requisite insurances (Public Liability & Professional Indemnity Insurance and Work Cover Insurance) required to protect ourselves and our clients from potential litigation.

 Another consideration when choosing a Private Investigator is to ensure that you know exactly how much you are going to be charged to ensure their are no hidden costs.
 Unlike majority of Investigation Companies Galvic Investigative Services lists our Prices on our website.
 We have nothing to hide to any potential client so our prices are displayed on our website.
 With every job we do we provide our Client's a Service Agreement which outlines all costs for the job so there are NO nasty surprises at the end of the job which blows your budget out of the water.